Skip to Main Content

 Why is Housing Important?

-Availability of housing that is decent, safe, and affordable for a wide spectrum of people and families across the region impacts so many quality-of-life issues—families passing on generational wealth, individual’s longevity, healthy children, safe neighborhoods, access to employment and services, and the ability of a community to thrive and grow economically.
+Availability of housing that is decent, safe, and affordable for a wide spectrum of people and families across the region impacts so many quality-of-life issues—families passing on generational wealth, longevity, healthy children, safe neighborhoods, access to employment and services, and the ability of a community to thrive and grow economically.

 The demand for housing currently exceeds the supply, which drives up prices and limits the availability of housing that meets the various needs of families.
 The Great Recession of 2007–2012 caused a sharp decline in housing construction, leading to a persistent shortage that continues despite steady increases in housing production.
 This production trend, which shows a downturn followed by gradual growth, is illustrated in the graph titled “Building Permits in the PlanRVA Region”.
 Insufficient construction rates, a growing yet aging population, racial disparities, and the fact that housing costs have outpaced household incomes all contribute to today’s housing crisis.